Church says pastor tested negative for COVID-19 after attending White House event

 One former member of the Calvary Church questions why Heitzig isn’t in quarantine as he waits for his second test to come back.
 “To actually go, and put yourself in a place where you’re supposed to be watching over people and taking care of them and actually putting them in harm’s way, that really upsets me,” said Travis Brown.

-Neil Ortiz, the Chief Pastoral Officer emailed KRQE this statement below regarding the pastor:
+Neil Ortiz, the Chief Pastoral Officer emailed KRQE News 13 this statement regarding the pastor:

 “Pastor Skip was invited by the President to last Saturday’s White House conference to announce his nominee for the next Supreme Court Justice.
 He was tested that day at the White House and his test came back negative.
 He’s since been tested again to further confirm.